DDC¶

 | 100× | 2.8 | 1.6 | E +43% |

-(dp_resamp_dpmfs_cf32_create) — planned; not yet in the library.
+Implementation requires a complex-coefficient polyphase variant — planned; not yet in the library.

-Performance (Release build, x86-64)
+Performance (Release build, x86-64)¶

 Block = 65536 samples × 200 iterations, M=3 N=19.